 Donate Some Time

 Shelters always need all the help they can get, especially during kitten season.
 If you have free time, donate a few hours or even a day per week to your local shelter.
-If you are unable to donate time, you can always donate money to help provide care for animals in your community.

-Have a question about black cats that you’d like answered?
+Have a question that you’d like answered?

 We’d love to hear from you!